|

 there must thereby exist an Unmoved Mover.)

 - Part II.
-The Argment from Efficient
+The Argument from Efficient

 Cause.
 (The sequence of causes which make up this universe must